New Jersey Clergy Sex Abuse Lawsuits

 In 2019, lawmakers passed Senate Bill 477 (S477) to extend the state’s civil statute for claims of sexual abuse.
 The bill also opened a two-year retroactive window.
-This window revives all expired cases of child sexual abuse for two years.
-In doing so, it allows survivors with older claims of abuse to seek legal justice.
+This window revived all expired cases of child sexual abuse for two years.
+In doing so, it allowed survivors with older claims of abuse to seek legal justice.

 Civil Statutes For Child Sex Abuse In New Jersey

 In New Jersey, child sexual abuse survivors must file a civil claim before they reach 55 years of age.

 The state also has a seven-year discovery rule.
 Any survivor, regardless of their age, may file a civil claim within seven years of discovering an injury caused by abuse.

 Before New Jersey lawmakers extended the legal deadline, survivors had only two years to file a legal claim.
 People who were abused as minors had to file a claim before turning 20 years old.

 Despite offering many survivors more time to file, the new civil statute is not retroactive.
 Under the new statute, many survivors with older claims are still time-barred from seeking legal action.
 To remedy this issue, lawmakers opened a two-year “look back” window.

 Speak With Our Lawyers About New Jersey’s Legal Window